Kenmaaa05/ev-adoption-analysis/README.md

 ---

 This was an end-to-end project where I explored EV adoption and accessibility, infrastructure gaps, and manufacturer trends through data wrangling and visual storytelling.
+I wanted to dirty my hands in data analysis and this was first of the many projects I plan on doing.

-**Goals:**
+**Future Scope:**

-- Tell a complete story from raw data to insights
+- use Airflow to Automate the entire pipeline.
-- Practice geospatial and policy-aware data analysis
+- apply Fast API to practice REST API in general.

-- Deliver a dashboard suitable for business or public policy use
+The reason I am planning on using Airflow is, I noticed the Dataset is updated after almost every month.
+So to keep my analysis up-to-date I plan on using Apache Airflow.
+It will also help me get hands-on experience on the tool.
 ---